- WORLD EDITIONAustraliaNorth AmericaWorld

 But a key use of lithium is in rechargeable batteries for electronic devices such as cell phones, cameras, laptops and, of course, electric vehicles (EVs).
 It is the last of these applications that has investors most excited — lithium is critical to EV production, as its unique properties help create the lightweight batteries they need to function.

-Demand for EVs is on the rise as automakers pledge to up their electric lines.
+Demand for EVs is on the rise as automakers bring new electric lines to market.
 BloombergNEF expects global passenger EV sales to increase 21 percent in 2024 to reach 16.7 million units, and 70 percent of those units are expected to be fully electric.

-With all of these factors in mind, investors may be wise to look toward Australia, a country brimming with abundant lithium reserves, for possible investment opportunities moving forward.
+With all of these factors in mind, investors may be wise to look toward lithium mines in Australia.

 Where are Australia's largest lithium mines?

-Most of Australia's lithium resources are located in Western Australia, where there are several robust hard-rock deposits.
+Most of lithium resources in Australia are located in Western Australia, where there are several robust hard-rock deposits.
 A typical lithium deposit in Australia will have a grade of between 1 and 3 percent lithium oxide.

 Lithium mined in Australia comes mainly from spodumene, though it can be found in other minerals as well, such as lepidolite.
 In 2023, Australia reported total output of 86,000 tonnes of lithium, above its 2022 total of 74,700 tonnes.
 The country’s lithium production numbers first began spiking around 2018 thanks to accelerating output from two spodumene projects launched in 2017.